 We’ve done the research on Wix eCommerce and can reveal that it came second overall, beaten only by Shopify.
 Wix scored an impressive 4.3 out of 5 stars, claiming the title of best website builder with ecommerce functionality.
 We’ll share why with you in this in-depth review.

 We’ll cover everything you need to decide whether Wix is the ecommerce platform for you.
 We’ve tried out all the top ecommerce platforms, so we can walk you through Wix’s strengths and weaknesses in comparison to its rivals.

 We’ll show you how Wix can help you sell — and outsell your competitors.

 Our findings are summarized in our handy table below.

 For small businesses, there is nothing better than Wix.
 Its easy-to-use interface and extensive list of features mean anyone can make their start in ecommerce.

 Want to get to the heart of the matter?
 We don’t blame you.
 Here are the pros and cons of Wix’s ecommerce platform, in a nutshell…

 - More than 510 stunning templates.
-These include dozens of specialist Online Store templates in too many categories to count.
+These are all mobile optimized and include dozens of specialist Online Store templates in too many categories to count.
 From Electronics and Food & Drinks to Sports & Outdoors and Fashion & Clothing – whatever your line of business, Wix will have a template to suit you.

 - The Wix Stores app.
 This amazing add-on comes bundled with all Online Store templates, and combines dozens of sales and marketing features to improve your site and help you sell.